ThomasByr/tor-brute/README.md

 Please read the [changelog](changelog.md) file for the full history !

 <details>
-  <summary>  alpha (click here to expand) </summary>
+  <summary>  first release (click here to expand) </summary>

-**v0.1** first public release

-- use threads
-- create a cli
-- unique progression bar for all users (so this is not spammy)
-- removed color and emotes from streams that don't support it
+**v1.0** beta candidate (a.k.a. dev)

+- add option to change Tor ID each X requests
+- new `TupleGenerator` that yields products of conbinations
+- renew http session each Tor ID swap
+- `ThreadPool` is not closed/joined/terminated/deleted and then recreated anymore ! we use POSIX condition variables !
+- somehow improved performance by 6.9% (not sure how)
+- RAM usage does not seem to increase anymore (to be confirmed)
+- consistent naming for variables and files
+- next up: beta, release candidate, and release (drastic changes should only happen between beta and release candidate)

 </details>